 Before the Moving to Work program, the authority did not enforce any self-sufficiency standards.
 With the changes, certain “hardship criteria” will also exist for households that are trying but can’t find employment.

 “Prior to this, these weren’t mandatory – they were only voluntary,” Smith said.
 “So, someone thought, ‘Oh, it’s getting too hard, I can just quit.’
 But now, it’s tied to their housing, and if they want housing, if they want to be subsidized, then they have to be trying.”

 With the flexibility gained from the program, the authority also lowered the age definition of “elderly” to 55 years and eliminated household-utility allowances.

 Smith said the authority can “do anything within reason” with federal money.
-HUD only stipulates housing authorities follow environmental regulations and provide fair housing by not discriminating against applicants.
+HUD only stipulates housing authorities follow environmental regulations and provides fair housing by not discriminating against applicants.

 “It allows housing authorities flexibility to not follow HUD regulations, with the exception of a few areas,” Smith said.

 For example, the authority had about $12 million for housing assistance payments in 2012.
 But, instead of devoting the entire $12 million to housing assistance, the authority decided to assign about $11 million, said Matt Garard, the authority’s director of finance.